Storage Overview

 In-Memory Storage

-Perfect for development and testing when you don’t need task persistence.
+For development and testing when you don’t need persistence.

 - No external dependencies